Story of first cycling trip through Yunnan

-When it comes to travelling, the destination matters, but how you travel and with who.
-In my case, this was going to be my first cycling trip through Yunnan and my first cycling trip around China, but not the first time traveling with a good friend.
+When it comes to traveling, the destination matters, but also the means and the good company.
+In my case, this was going to be my first cycling trip through China (Yunnan), in company of good friend.
 We had two weeks of vacation, it wasn’t much, but it was enough to get us where we wanted to go.

-I live in China, specifically in Yunnan, an inland province of southwest China.
-We wanted to go from Kunming to the rice terraces of Yuanyang, about 350 km to the south.
+We were living in China, in Yunnan, an inland province in southwest China.
+The plan was to go from Kunming to the rice terraces of Yuanyang, about 350 km to the south.
 We planned to do about 30 – 50 km per day depending on the slopes.
 If we left on Saturday, by the end of the week we could already be in the rice fields and then the plan was to spend a few days visiting the surrounding villages.

 We can’t say we planned the trip very much; we bought all the essential materials for a bike trip, checked our bikes a bit to make sure everything was in place, filled the saddlebags and got going.
 Our plan was take the straightest way with the help of Google Maps and that’s it.

-A cycling trip through Yunnan: Stretch by Stretch
+A cycling trip through China: Stretch by Stretch

 Day 1: Kunming – Dianchi Lake